department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 ------
 <span id="both-parents"></a>
-## Rates if both surviving parents are alive
+## Rates if both parents are alive

 ### If eligible parent doesn't live with a spouse